eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When the WorkloadScheduler receives a `WorkloadOperation` to update a workload and the workload is an inter-workload dependency of at least one other workload and the workload has fulfilled `DeleteCondition`s, then the WorkloadScheduler shall put a create `WorkloadOperation` containing the new workload into a waiting queue.
+When the WorkloadScheduler receives a new update `WorkloadOperation`, and the workload is an inter-workload dependency of at least one other workload and the workload has fulfilled `DeleteCondition`s, then the WorkloadScheduler shall put a create `WorkloadOperation` containing the new workload into a waiting queue.